Alumni and Donors

 College of Law alumni are partners in our ongoing efforts to provide quality legal education.

 Director of Advancement

 Stephanie Neal joined UT Law as the director of advancement in Fall 2017.
-In this role, Neal works with Dean Melanie D. Wilson, Senior Director of Advancement Steve Evans, faculty, fellow staff, and external constituents to support the traditions and mission of the College of Law.
+In this role, Neal works with the dean of the College of Law and the senior director of advancement along with faculty, fellow staff, and external constituents to support the traditions and mission of the College of Law.
 Her primary focus is major gift fundraising.